 Triggered by Weather?
 This Medication May Help

-Acetazolamide, also called Diamox, is a medication used to treat acute altitude sickness, such as that brought on by mountain climbing, and open-angle glaucoma.
-Like Topamax, a drug commonly used as a migraine preventative, acetazolamide inhibits a type of enzyme called carbonic anhydrase, and both have been used to treat seizure disorders (although Diamox is used much less frequently than Topamax).
+Acetazolamide, also called Diamox, is a medication used to treat glaucoma and high-altitude sickness, such as that brought on by mountain climbing.
+Like Topamax, a drug commonly used as a migraine preventative, acetazolamide inhibits a type of enzyme called carbonic anhydrase, and both have been used to treat seizure disorders (although Diamox is used much less frequently than Topamax).1

 Side effects do seem to be a major problem for some patients, and some less common but severe side effects rule it out entirely as an option for others, especially those with liver or kidney disease.
 Despite this, many patients prescribed acetazolamide claim success with the drug, saying they’ve experienced a marked improvement in migraine frequency, severity, and/or symptoms – especially ataxia and vertigo.
 (Some of our Migraine.com readers also have tried this medication for prevention, though with mixed results.
 You can read more, or join the conversation, here.)